 He also sings.
 In the shower.
 On the stage.
 And out on the streets.

-She lives in Alexandra with her husband and three children and in her spare time loves getting out in the hills.
+She now lives in Alexandra with her husband and children and loves spending lots of time outside.

 Shantel moved to the Lakes District in 2018 from Christchurch.